Xiaofei-it/pinoc/docs/pinoc_demo.md

 ## Write code in Zlang

-We write the above code snippets in Zlang respectively:
+We write the above code snippets in Zlang respectively.

+For the `init` method, we write the following:

 ```
+/* The replacement of the init method */
 function main(className, methodName, methodSignature, this, parameters) {
    intent = _invoke_method(this, "getIntent");
    tmp = _invoke_public_method(intent, "getStringExtra", "temp");